Covid19 Employment Q&A for Businesses & Entrepreneurs

 Stay the course.
 But open a dialogue with your workers.
 Explain things clearly in a meeting.
 Follow up in writing.
 Address individual concerns if they persist.

-The law gives you wide scope to implement health and safety guidelines to protect you and your workers from infection.
+The law gives you wide scope to implement health and safety guidelines to protect you and your workers (and your customers) from infection.
 And it gives you wide scope to assign new duties to meet new realities.
 But don't expect workers to work longer hours for the same pay.

 Understand that patience is required.
 Give your employees time to adjust the many changes you have implemented.